Uchile-Lab-Vision-Computacional/delphi_radars/README.md

 # Repository for use of delphi ESR & SSR Radars
-This repository includes instructions and tools for the use of the Autonomoustuff Delphi ESR & SSR radars availible in the laboratory.
+This repository includes a ROS workspace with tools for the use of the Autonomoustuff Delphi ESR & SSR radars availible in the laboratory.
 The connection with the computer is done via the Kvaser Leaf Light v2 CAN to USB interface.

 ## Installation